UniQHW/EasyButton_Bash-Button/README.md

 ## Preparation

 Bash button is part of my [Easy Button Project](https://github.com/UniQHW/EasyButton), and as a result, relies on **my** modifications applied to the button.
-To replicate my modifications to your very own easy button, refer to the [hack guide]()
+To replicate my modifications to your very own easy button, refer to [this overview](https://github.com/UniQHW/EasyButton#hacking)

 Begin by grabbing a local copy of this project:
 ```bash